mathewtroy/mathewtroy/README.md

 - **Database Application:**
   | Java Spring, PostgreSQL.
   - Created a CRUD system for a Travel Agency.

+- **String-searching algorithm:**
+  | C++, Cmake.
+  - The program is designed for substring search within a string using various algorithms.
+Supported algorithms: Boyer-Moore, Knuth-Morris-Pratt, Rabin-Karp.

 - **Project of a mobile bank:**
   | Enterprise Architect.